Ellen Weintraub: Federal Election Commission

 In February 2017, Weintraub called on President Donald Trump to reveal his evidence of voter fraud after the president claimed that it caused him and former Senator Kelly Ayotte to lose in New Hampshire in the 2016 U.S. election.
 “The scheme the President of the United States alleges would constitute thousands of felony criminal offences under New Hampshire law,” Weintraub said in a statement printed on FEC letterhead.
 As a result, an organization funded by the Koch brothers, Cause of Action, issued a statement calling for her to be investigated for ethics violations.
 Weintraub subsequently defended her actions and maintained that the alleged fraud would constitute a violation of federal campaign finance laws, which is germane to her position as a FEC commissioner.
 After Trump repeated these claims at an August campaign rally in 2019, Weintraub wrote a letter asking Trump to produce evidence of his assertions.

 During 2017, Weintraub championed greater disclosure of political ads on the internet, and helped move the FEC to open a rulemaking on the matter with bipartisan support.
 On December 18, 2018 she was once again elected Chair.

 Weintraub's term as Commissioner expired April 30, 2007, but she continues in office until her successor takes office.
 She is not eligible for reappointment.

 Weintraub was elected as chair for a fourth time for 2025.

 On February 6, Weintraub posted a copy of a letter from President Donald Trump on X (formerly Twitter) in which Trump informed her that she was removed from the FEC with immediate effect.
+Commenting "There’s a legal way to replace FEC commissioners-this isn’t it", Weintraub later told reporters that she does not recognize her purported dismissal and intends to remain in office.